Use the View Management button via the Enscape User Interface (UI) to manage your Views.

-A Favorite View is designed to be used in both the Enscape Virtual Reality Presentation Mode and the Enscape Standalone file.
+You can also mark a View as a Favorite View, which is designed to be used in both the Enscape Virtual Reality Presentation Mode and the Enscape Standalone Executable files.

 Favorite Views will help you and your clients navigate quickly and easily to pre-selected viewpoints within your projects.

 The implementation of this functionality in Enscape allows it to work in much the same way in Revit, Rhino, Archicad, Vectorworks, and Sketchup.

 To create a Favorite View you need to have first of created a View.
 These Views can be either the actual 3D Views / Scenes / Named Views from the respective CAD, which can be created in the CAD itself using its own native view creation methods, or by setting up your View in the Enscape viewport and then by clicking on the Enscape Create View button which is found in the View Management panel.